Canon EOS Rebel G Review - A Plastic & Fantastic 35mm Film Camera from Canon

 Infrared film cannot be used with the Rebel G. An IR sensor inside the camera monitors the film advance.
 The sensor will fog any 35mm IR film loaded into the camera.

 The camera has an ISO range 25-5000 for DX-coded film.
 The automatic ISO setting from the DX-coded film can be overwritten through the same process needed to set the ISO for non-DX-coded film.

 For non-DX coded film, the ISO can be manually set from 6-6400.
 This is done by setting the control dial to the ISO setting and rotating the command dial.
 Refer to the manual if you need more help.

 Metering is center-weighted.
 There is no depth-of-field preview function.
-This is standard for all film cameras released in the previous 2 decades.
-There are no problems with the camera's ability to selects the correct exposure.
+This is standard for anything released in the previous 2 decades.
+There are no problems with the camera’s ability to selects the correct exposure.

 There is a 3 point autofocus system on the Canon EOS Rebel G. Autofocus points can be individually selected or used for high-speed tracking.
 Changing AF points is done by pressing the autofocus button and then selecting the point you want to use with the main dial.

-While the lack of focus points is a departure from the digital cameras being released in 2020, just focus with a point and then recompose the frame.
+While the lack of focus points is a departure from the digital options being released in 2020, just focus with a point and then recompose the frame.

 Overall, the performance of the autofocus is better than earlier models in the EOS Rebel line.
 The improvements in the Rebel G were immediately noticeable when compared to the first Rebel camera, the Canon EOS Rebel.

 Any Canon EF lens can be used on the camera.
 These are full-frame lenses that can also be used on Canon DSLRs.

 The one unfortunate thing about the lens mount is that it is plastic.
 I am never a fan of this because I worry about the mount getting damaged or worn down.